- Start with an idea, but that’s only the beginning — be prepared to fail and pivot quickly.

-Your initial idea, however, may be just the start – many startups have reconsidered their business plan and scrapped their original concept in favor of a smarter one on their way to success.
-An idea is valuable, but what matters more are the people who have the ideas as well as the willingness to pivot and pursue a more lucrative concept.
+Your initial idea, however, may be just the start.
+Many startups have reconsidered their business plan and scrapped their original concept in favor of a smarter one on their way to success.
+An idea is valuable, but what matters more are the people who have the ideas as well as their willingness to pivot and pursue a more lucrative concept.

 Research the market